A Level Modern Foreign Languages – French and Spanish

 Mrs Mesa-Masa (Head of MFL)

 Speaking a language is an invaluable skill that can be developed up to whatever level students wish, depending on how much work and dedication they put in.
 When working hard and completely immersing one’s self in the French or Spanish language and culture, a greater level of understanding can be achieved quickly.
 Studying A Level French and Spanish provides an insight into another culture and its society, as well as a sound basis for further study.
 Languages are spoken by real people in the real world and the topics studied reflect a range of issues in modern society.
-At AS Level these include: • Media (TV, advertising, technology and the role of the internet) • Popular Culture (cinema, music and fashion) • Healthy Lifestyle (sport, health, diet, work/life balance and holidays) • Family Relationships (friends, family and changing attitudes towards relationships).
+At AS Level these include: • Media and Technology (TV, advertising, technology and the role of the internet) • Popular Culture (cinema, music and fashion) • Healthy Lifestyle (sport, health, diet, work/life balance and holidays) • Family Relationships (friends, family and changing attitudes towards relationships).
 At A Level topics include: • Environment • Multi-Cultural Society • Contemporary Social Issues.
 Students will also be encouraged to access language outside the classroom via satellite TV, radio or reading newspapers and magazines.

 Studying a language clearly makes you a good communicator, both orally and in writing, giving you a massive advantage over others in the job market if you’re applying for work with a multi-national company.
 University College London (UCL) now insists that all undergraduates have a GCSE in a modern language, and if not that they take a language course when they first arrive – because they believe that all students should be able to operate on a global scale.
 Additional skills gained through a language degree include the ability to gather information, assess and interpret it, have high level written communication skills, lead and participate in discussions and groups, organise your workload and work to deadlines, develop opinions and propose ideas and read texts and pick out the essential points.

 - Business (for example, international marketing manager, mergers & acquisitions, personal assistant)